Last Updated: 05.05.26

-A mobility wet room can be a fantastic feature to add to any house, and when it’s to improve the life for someone with mobility difficulties, it can make a hugely positive impact.
+A mobility wet room can be a fantastic feature to add to any house and when used to improve the life of someone with mobility difficulties, it can have a hugely positive impact.

-But before going ahead and ordering your wet room, there are some things to consider first.
+But before ordering your wet room, there are some things to consider.

 Here are some key considerations: